xcatliu/pagic/site/README.md

 ### Sub pages and layouts

-We can have sub directory which contains markdown or component.
+We can have sub directory which contains markdown or react component.

 Sub directory can also have a `_layout.tsx` file.